arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 fP: 'a Parser -> 'b Parser -> 'c Parser -> 'd Parser
 ```

+in one shot.
+That's the work for `lift3`:

 <p align="center">
   <img src="static/img/parser-combinators-for-the-rest-of-us/lift3.png" alt="lift3 function" height="350px">
 </p>

-But this is a piece of cake!
-We don't even need a test for this, type
+But implementing it is a piece of cake!
+We don't even need a test for
-checking will suffice:
+this, type checking will suffice:

 ```fsharp
 let lift3 f =